Free life insurance quotes in minutes

 Key takeaways

-• A level term life insurance policy comes with a death benefit and premiums that stay the same as long as the policy is active.
+• A level term life insurance policy comes with a death benefit payout and premium payments that stay the same as long as the policy is active.

 • Level term policies typically last 10 to 30 years, then expire.

-• Level term is the most common term life insurance option on the market.
+• Level term is the most common term option on the market.
+When people talk about “term life insurance,” in most cases they’re referring to level term.

 How does level term life insurance work?

-What makes level term life insurance unique is that its premium and death benefit never change — they stay the same throughout the entire duration of the policy.
+The main difference between level term and other types of term options is that its premiums and death benefit stay the same for the duration of the policy.

 Other than that, level term life insurance works like other term life insurance policies.